AdobeDocs/commerce-extensibility/src/pages/events/consume-events.md

 ## Using Amazon EventBridge

-An Adobe I/O event registration can be configured to forward received Commerce events to Amazon EventBridge.
+You can configure an Adobe I/O event registration to forward received Commerce events to Amazon EventBridge.
 See [Adobe I/O Events and Amazon EventBridge Integration](https://developer.adobe.com/events/docs/guides/amazon_eventbridge/) for more details.